Year 4

 Year 4 Key Information

-In Year 4 PE lessons are timetabled for Tuesday (OAA) and Friday (Fitness Circuits).
+In Year 4 PE lessons are timetabled for Wednesday (Athletics) and Friday (Lacrosse).

 Please make sure that earrings are removed or taped prior to the lesson.
 Please also make sure PE kits include waterproof shoes and outdoor kit (jogging bottoms and jumpers) as we will be outside in all weathers.
 Please also provide socks if your child wears tights.